Green-Software-Foundation/patterns/docs/catalog/cloud/evaluate-whether-to-use-TLS-termination.md

 - size:medium
 ---

-# Evaluate whether to use TLS termination
+# Terminate TLS at border gateway

 ## Description
 Transport Layer Security (TLS) ensures that all data passed between the web server and web browsers remain private and encrypted.
-However, terminating and re-establishing TLS increases CPU utilization and might be unnecessary in certain architectures.
+However, terminating and re-establishing TLS increases CPU usage and might be unnecessary in certain architectures.

-A balanced level of security can offer a more sustainable and energy efficient applications, while a higher level of security may increase the compute resource requirements.

 ## Solution
-Consider if you can terminate TLS at your border gateway and continue with non-TLS to your application load balancer and onwards to your workload.
+Terminate TLS at your border gateway and continue with non-TLS, to your application load balancer and onwards to your workload.